Sarah Jamieson (field hockey)

-Sarah Jean Jamieson (born 5 May 1994) is a field hockey player from Scotland, who plays as a forward.
+Sarah Jean Jamieson (born 5 May 1994) is a Scottish field hockey player, who plays as a forward.

 Personal life

 Sarah Jamieson was born and raised in Edinburgh, Scotland.
 She works as a solicitor.

 Career

 Senior team

 Sarah Jamieson made her senior international debut for Scotland in 2014, during a test series against Spain in Alicante.

 She has represented her native country at two Commonwealth Games.
 Her first was the XXI Games on the Gold Coast, followed by the XXII Games in Birmingham.